awneto-notes/game_of_life/README.md

 ### Conway's Game of Life Simulation

 This program implements a version of John Conway's Game of Life using Pygame.
 The simulation allows users to interact with the grid by activating and deactivating cells with the mouse.
+This script was almost entirely written using GPT 3.5.

 The game follows the rules of the Game of Life:
 - A cell is activated if it has exactly three active neighboring cells.